 Eating a healthy diet can be tricky.
-At 100 Year Lifestyle we are committed to making eating healthy, eating for longevity, as easy as possible.
-The fact is, so many of us are consuming “anti-longevity” foods that we truly believe are good for us.
+The 100 Year Lifestyle is all about making eating healthy, eating for longevity, as easy as possible.
+The fact is, so many of us are consuming “anti-longevity foods” that we truly believe are good for us.
 What are anti-longevity foods?
 They are ultra-processed foods which, according to Wikipedia, are:

 Food and drink products that have undergone specified types of food processing, usually by transnational and other very large ‘Big food’ corporations.
 These foods are designed to be “convenient, eaten on the go, hyperpalatable and appealing to consumers, and most importantly, the most profitable segment of Big Food companies’ portfolios because of these foods’ low-cost ingredients.

 For example, many people reach for a granola bar or protein bar for an afternoon snack.
-The packaging and advertising of many of the most popular bars talk about the convenience and health benefits of high fiber or perhaps protein content, while ignoring things like sugar content, actual nutritional value, and portion size (some of those individually wrapped bars are 2 servings).
+The packaging and advertising of the most popular bars talk about the health benefits of high fiber and protein content.
+However, they ignore things like sugar content, actual nutritional value, and portion size.
+Some of those individually wrapped bars are actually 2 servings.

-But beyond granola bars there are many ultra-processed foods that most of us include in our diets in varying degrees, either as a treat or a mainstay, that would be best to be avoided entirely as part of our 100 Year Lifestyle.
+But beyond granola bars, there are many ultra-processed foods that most of us include in our diets in varying degrees.
+Either as a treat or a mainstay, you should avoid these ultra-processed foods entirely as part of our 100 Year Lifestyle.
 Need proof?

 When Chris van Tulleken, a healthy 42-year-old physician and BBC television host, ate a diet of 80% ultra-processed food for a month, he believes he took 10 years off his life.
 His diet, extreme by almost all standards, consisted of frozen pizza, fried chicken, fried fish, cereals and ready-made meals.
 Very similar to the diet he was feeding his small child.
 He told the Telegraph that as a result: